 But some authors’ styles do break the rules.
 How do they pull it off?
 Style that breaks the rules does so to make a point—but keep in mind that very few points take eighty thousand words to make.
 We’ve all read books with “quirky” punctuation or sentence structure that felt fresh and daring at the outset but downright frustrating hundreds of pages later.

-Before you embark upon some tricksy technique that twists your writing in unexpected ways, ask yourself who will benefit.
+Before you embark upon some tricky technique that twists your writing in unexpected ways, ask yourself who will benefit.
 What’s the advantage of jarring readers or making them work harder to follow what you’re trying to say?
 Unconventional writing calls attention to itself.
 It forces readers to focus more on making sense of your approach than appreciating your story.

 But aren’t there works of literary merit that bend language and writing conventions to their own ends?
 Of course there are.
 And well-read readers instantly distinguish between a literary effect and words thrown sloppy-joe-style onto the page.
 Bad mechanics shouldn’t be a hallmark of your personal writing style.

-What is writing style?
+What is writing voice?

 So if “distinctively alternative” language isn’t a desirable mark of style, what is?
 I like the way Dave Hood at Find Your Creative Muse breaks style and tone into four points: style, tone, narrative voice, and writer’s voice.
 Authors can find plenty to aspire to here.